MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/03b-subqueries.md

          FROM SalesLT.SalesOrderDetail);
     ```

-6. Run the query and review the results, which include all products that have a **listPrice** that is higher than the maximum price for which any product has been sold.
+1. Run the query and review the results, which include all products that have a **listPrice** that is higher than the maximum price for which any product has been sold.
-7. Replace the existing query with the following code:
+1. Replace the existing query with the following code:

-    ```
+    ```sql
     SELECT DISTINCT ProductID
     FROM SalesLT.SalesOrderDetail
     WHERE OrderQty >= 20;
     ```

-8. Run the query and note that it returns the **ProductID** for each product that has been ordered in quantities of 20 or more.
+1. Run the query and note that it returns the **ProductID** for each product that has been ordered in quantities of 20 or more.
-9. Modify the query as follows to use it in a subquery that finds the names of the products that have been ordered in quantities of 20 or more.
+1. Modify the query as follows to use it in a subquery that finds the names of the products that have been ordered in quantities of 20 or more.

-    ```
+    ```sql
     SELECT Name FROM SalesLT.Product
     WHERE ProductID IN
         (SELECT DISTINCT ProductID